 Blocking Web Application Attacks

-To exploit this model, we’d like to be ready to efficiently decide what traffic to dam.
-This will minimize the latency incurred on regular users and take away the likelihood of false positives affecting them.
-To achieve that we’ll had the opportunity to choose what traffic should be placed in an ‘inline’ mode within the following ways:
+To use this model effectively, we must be able to efficiently decide which traffic to scrutinize.
+This reduces latency for regular users and lowers the chance of false positives affecting them.
+To achieve this, we need a reliable way to determine which traffic should be placed in an inline mode.
+This decision can be made in the following ways:

 Traffic Routing